 Complications arising from heart surgery may also cause cardiac tamponade.

-The three classic signs of cardiac tamponade, which doctors refer to as Beck’s triad, are:
+The three classic signs of cardiac tamponade, which doctors refer to as Beck’s triad,

 - low blood pressure in the arteries